amardaxini/acts_as_flying_saucer/README.markdown

 :clean  - (boolean expected) It cleans up html using tidy (It uses tidy_ffi gem) default is false

 :send_to_client - (boolean expected) If it is false it returns output pdf and attachment is not sent to client.

+:url - url can be file path or any http url (with http or https) or string.
+This will generated pdf from file,url or string.

     class FooController < ActionController::Base
       acts_as_flying_saucer